michaelsballoni/mscript/README.md

 ### mscript

 This is the script interpreter; all the code is in mscript-core and mscript-lib, so this is just a shell around that project

-## next steps
-To see the language reference, visit [mscript.io](https://mscript.io)

-To read about the development of mscript, go to CodeProject for [version 1.0](https://www.codeproject.com/Articles/5324522/mscript-A-Programming-Language-for-Scripting-Comma) and [version 2.0](https://www.codeproject.com/Articles/5328249/mscript-Version-2-0-Adds-Error-Handling-New-Functi)